Subcommittee Members' Handbook

 SCHOLARSHIP COMMITTEE CHAIR

-NATURE OF SCHOLARSHIP: The Interservice/Industry Training, Simulation and Education Conference (I/ITSEC) is pleased to provide Annual I/ITSEC Graduate Student Scholarships.
-Scholarships are being offered at a Masters level in the amount $5,000, and at a Doctoral level in the amount of $10,000.
+NATURE OF SCHOLARSHIP: The Interservice/Industry Training, Simulation and Education Conference (I/ITSEC) is pleased to provide Annual I/ITSEC Graduate and Undergraduate Student Scholarships.
+Scholarships are being offered at a Undergraduate level in the amount of $2,000, Masters level in the amount $5,000, and at a Doctoral level in the amount of $10,000.
 The scholarships are being offered to stimulate student interest and university participation in preparing individuals for leadership in the Modeling & Simulation, Training and Education communities.
 In the event that suitable candidates for one level are not identified, funds may be combined to provide two awards at the same level of study.
 The scholarship recipient (s) will attend the upcoming I/ITSEC at the expense of the I/ITSEC organization where he or she will be recognized, view the latest in simulation, training and education technologies and meet leading figures from Government, Industry and Academia associated with this community.
 Please see the Scholarship Information page for full details.